vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### vpcs variable

-The list of VPCs from the `vpcs` variable is converted to a map, which supports adding and deleting resources without the need for an update.
+The list of VPCs from the `vpcs` variable is converted to a map, which supports adding and deleting resources without needing an update.
 The VPC network includes the following aspects:

 - VPC
 - Subnets